hasufell/docker-gentoo-darcsden/README.md

 adminEmail = ${DARCSDEN_ADMIN_EMAIL:-admin@${VIRTUAL_HOST:-localhost}}
 ```

-As that indicates, the easiest way to configure is to just pass these variables
+As that indicates, the easiest way to configure darcsden is to just pass these
-via `-e` to `docker run` (see below):
+variables via `-e` to `docker run` (see below):
 * `VIRTUAL_HOST`: sets the hostname for connecting to the darcsden backend server
 * `VIRTUAL_PORT`: tells the front proxy on which port to contact the backend server
 * `DARCSDEN_SSH_PORT`: changes `sshPort`... you should also map this port from the host into the container, since people will connect directly (e.g. for `darcs push`)